robhurring/git-jira/README.md

 Theres a few things you can configure using the format `git jira config -s KEY=VALUE`

+*Running this command will create a file at `~/.git-jira/config.yml` that you can modify as well.*

 ##### jira_domain

 This is your subdomain on the jira site